 Church of St. Casimir was erected in the mid-fifteenth century or possibly at the beginning of the sixteenth century.
 In the 17th century, from the south side, a vestibule was added, and in 1864 a general renovation was carried out.
 Current call temple received at the beginning of the 20th century.

-The church is a brick and field stone building, one nave with a chancel ended on the east with a three-sided structure and a massive tower on the west side.
-On the north side, the original sacristy is decorated with characteristic traceries.
+The church was built of a bricks and erratic stones, as an aisleless building with a three-side ended chancel on the east and a massive tower on the west side.
+On the north side, the original sacristy is decorated with characteristic traceries on the gable.
 The windows in the chancel and on the south side have been transformed in early modern times.
-The interior has four-span, rib vaults.
+The interior has four-bay, cross-rib vaults.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.